Big Thoughts #2

 But, how often does that happen?

 When I first discovered Dorothy Parker and Fran Lebowitz in the 90s it was like discovering a limb I’d never known I had.
 They seemed to be speaking to me.
-Their words were my words and I realized I wasn’t alone, sort of like in The Chrysalids.
+Their words were my words and I realized I wasn’t alone, sort of like the kids in The Chrysalids.
 There were people who spoke my language, however different the dialect.
-Ditto with Woody Allen, Groucho Marx, S. J. Perelman, Oscar Wilde, Samuel Clemens, Wes Anderson, and Jack Kerouac, J. D. Salinger and Hunter S. Thompson...
-With the discovery of these people there seemed to be more air to breathe, more space to move in, more sense in the world, a place, finally, that felt like home.
+Ditto with Woody Allen, Groucho Marx, S. J. Perelman, Oscar Wilde, Samuel Clemens, Wes Anderson, Jack Kerouac, J. D. Salinger, and Hunter S. Thompson...
+With the discovery of these people, there seemed to be more air to breathe, more space to move in, more sense in the world, a place, finally, that felt like home.

 This may be why I write.
 For that Feeling.
 Yes.
 It’s a conversation with myself, but hopefully with you, too.